 Award/Prize Description Entry instructions and fee Mondoluce Lighting Award The Mondoluce Lighting Award is an award for the creative and innovative use of lighting in building projects, or particular aspects of a project, where lighting has been applied.
 Fee: Nil Entry: Enter via online entry system George Temple Poole Award The George Temple Poole Award is presented each year to the project judged most worthy from the named award winners in each category (excluding the COLORBOND® Award for Steel Architecture and the WA Lighting Award).
 There is one winner of this award.
 Fee: Nil Entry: Separate jury visits all projects and selects one overall winner.
-The Brian Kidd Enabling Architecture Prize The Brian Kidd Enabling Architecture Prize promotes excellence in universally accessible and inclusive architecture and built environments.
-Fee: Nil Entry: Enter via online entry system The EmAGN Project Award The EmAGN Project award recognises a project of merit, whereby members from the EmAGN demographic have made a substantial contribution to the project in the areas of leadership, collaboration & application of expertise and quality of architecture.
-Entry into the EmAGN Project Award is free.
-Entered as an indirect entry (check box) through the National primary categories.
-The award is a combined celebration of a built outcome and the contributions made by member(s) of the EmAGN demographic in the areas of: Selected entries will be required to present to the EmAGN Project Award Jury.
-The presentation to jury must be attended by a team member of the EmAGN Leadership Collaboration Expertise and Quality of Architecture Who is EMAGN demographic.
-This presentation to jury is an opportunity to further illustrate their contributions to the areas of leadership, collaboration Those within 15 years graduation of a Master of Architecture, or within 10 years registration. and application of expertise and quality of architecture.
-Eligibility requirements The project is eligible for the EmAGN Project Award if one of the below is met: At least 50% of the project team is represented by those from the EmAGN demographic The lead project architect for this project is part of the EmAGN demographic NOTE The authorising member for the entry is not required to be from the EmAGN demographic for the project to be considered for the EmAGN Project Award.
+The Brian Kidd Enabling Architecture Prize The Brian Kidd Enabling Architecture Prize celebrates excellence in inclusive and socially responsible architecture that respects the extent of diversity and abilities of society whilst contributing positively to the mental health and wellbeing of an individual or the community.
+Fee: Nil Entry: Enter via online entry system

+The EmAGN Project Award

+The EmAGN Project award recognises a project of merit, whereby members from the EmAGN demographic have made a substantial contribution to the project in the areas of leadership, collaboration & application of expertise and quality of architecture.

+The award is a combined celebration of a built outcome and the contributions made by member(s) of the EmAGN demographic in the areas of:

+- Leadership

+- Collaboration

+- Expertise and Quality of Architecture

+Those within 15 years graduation of a Master of Architecture, or within 10 years registration.

+The project is eligible for the EmAGN Project Award if one of the below is met:

+- At least 50% of the project team is represented by those from the EmAGN demographic - The lead project architect for this project is part of the EmAGN demographic

+NOTE The authorising member for the entry is not required to be from the EmAGN demographic for the project to be considered for the EmAGN Project Award.